prysmaticlabs/documentation/docs/wallet/slashing-protection.md

 ## Frequently asked questions

-**Can I just wait 2 epochs instead of exporting/importing my slashing protection history when I move from one machine to another?**
+#### Can I just wait two epochs instead of exporting/importing my slashing protection history when I move from one machine to another?

 We recommend exporting/importing instead of waiting.
 Waiting will reduce risk, but exporting/importing gives you even more protection than waiting.

 Validators are constantly reading from and writing to their slashing protection history database, which lets validator nodes continuously audit their own blocks, attestations, and other network behavior.
 This functionality is designed to protect validators from accidental slashable events caused by conflicting proposals and attestations, software bugs, clock synchronization issues, and other edge cases.
 Exporting/importing your history will protect you from these risks.

-**Why do some people recommend waiting instead of importing/exporting the slashing protection DB?**
+#### Why do some people recommend waiting instead of importing/exporting the slashing protection DB?

 Waiting for a couple epochs to pass reduces the risk that your validator accidentally uses the same validator key to propose or attest to two conflicting blocks at the same slot.
 Waiting allows the network to "flush" incoming proposals and attestations from the network's validators, ensuring that when your validator comes back online, it won't be able to accidentally commit a slashable proposal or attestation.
 Although this reduces some risk, exporting/importing your history reduces more risk.

-**What should I do if I can't export/import my slashing history?**
+#### What should I do if I can't export/import my slashing history?

 We recommend waiting a couple epochs and running your validator node with the `--enable-doppelganger` flag set.
 This flag tells your validator client to try to detect duplicate instances of your validator on the network.
 This isn't foolproof, but it will reduce risk.

-**How will I know if I've successfully imported my slashing protection history?**
+#### How will I know if I've successfully imported my slashing protection history?

 Prysm will output a success message upon successful import.
 An error message will be displayed if your slashing protection history is either empty or corrupt.

-**I'm nervous about this procedure... can I have some help?**
+#### I'm nervous about this procedure... can I have some help?

 Absolutely - feel free to send us a message on [Discord](https://discord.com/invite/prysmaticlabs) and someone from our team will be happy to help.